Start planning your trip

 Arima Onsen in Kobe is Japan's most ancient hot spring resort town, thought to be founded over 1,000 years ago.
 In this guide, we'll introduce how to get here, the best hot springs, cafes, and other ways to enjoy this area.

-Arima Onsen in Hyogo Prefecture is said to be the oldest onsen (hot springs) town in Japan, with a history that dates back more than 1,000 years.
+Arima Onsen, located in Hyogo Prefecture, is renowned as the oldest hot spring town in Japan, with a history that spans over 1,000 years.

 Hankyu Bus